tristanpmcmahon/EnderArchiver/ROADMAP.md

 # Roadmap
 ## Planned
+- Remove temporary files even after failure (e.g. in a 'finally' block)
+- Remove temporary files all at once, not in between backups
 - Add option to toggle logging
 - Add option to turn on/off backups of instance and saves folders
 - Make a general-purpose archiver with the same idea